Maybe the Cowboys took coach Jason Garrett’s warnings of not fighting in their joint practices against the St. Louis Rams just a little too literal.

 The Cowboys had two full practices on Saturday and Sunday.

-Still, none of that mattered to receiver Dez Bryant, who got his teammates, especially the fellow receivers for their play in practice.
+Still, none of that mattered to receiver Dez Bryant, who got on his teammates, especially the fellow receivers, for their play in practice.

 “We need to play better as a group,” receiver Terrance Williams said.
 “There were some passes that we needed to make the play.
 That was what Dez was saying.”

 Said Beasley: “He was upset at the group.
 There were some plays we let slip away.
 We got to have a better mentality and better approach tomorrow and come out here and work.”

 Vice president Stephen Jones heard Bryant over the usually loud cursing defensive coordinator Rod Marinelli.
 He said maybe it’s good that Bryant was injured and unable to practice, or it may have caused more fighting as well as more intensity.